PR0CK0/ForsenStudy/README.md

-# ForsenStudy
-Internet Anthropology investigation into Forsen and his community.
+# Internet Anthropology: An Investigation of Forsen and His Community